Cost of living in Bratislava: let’s analyze costs of food, real estate, entertainment and transport in Bratislava, Slovakia

 Bratislava has by far the most attractive job market in Slovakia, and it is easy to understand why.
 Apart from being the country capital and largest city, Bratislava is also pretty close to the Austrian capital Vienna, at just 65 km of distance.

 The capital of Slovakia is also an outsourcing hub for European companies.
 Many German, Austrian and Swiss multinationals have offices in Bratislava.
-These companies often do not require a good command of Slovak as a requirement for its positions.
+These companies often do not require a good command of Slovak as a requirement for its positions, and also sponsor visas in many cases.
 Speaking English and another European language such as German or French will probably be helpful to land a job in Bratislava’s corporate world.

 Here are some websites for job hunting in Bratislava: